Vlad421/BillManager/README.md

 Make sure you have the necessary environment variables set up, such as `JAVA_HOME`, `ANDROID_HOME`, and that the Android Debug Bridge (`adb`) is accessible from the command line.

+## Contributor Guidelines
+Contributions to BillManager are welcome!
+Please follow these guidelines when contributing:

+- Fork the Repository: If you're planning to contribute, fork the repository to your GitHub account.
+- Branches: Create a new branch for your contributions.
+Branch names should be descriptive of the feature or fix you're working on.
+- Commit Messages: Write clear and descriptive commit messages that explain the purpose of your changes.
+- Pull Requests: Submit a pull request from your fork's branch to the main repository's branch.
+Provide a detailed description of your changes in the pull request.
+- Testing: Ensure that your changes are tested thoroughly.
+If applicable, include tests with your pull request.
+- Documentation: Update documentation, such as README files or inline code comments, to reflect your changes if necessary.
+- Be Respectful: Be respectful to others in your interactions on GitHub, including in issues and pull requests.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.